-This is according to an article in The Information which quotes four “people with direct knowledge of the device”.
-Apparently, this is the search giant’s effort to gain an entry into what is expected to be one of the next computing platforms after smartphones.
+The first information on the upcoming watch was published at the start of this year in an article by The Information.
+This quotes four “people with direct knowledge of the device”.
+Apparently, the timepiece represents the search giant’s effort to gain an entry into what is expected to be one of the next computing platforms after smartphones.

 Facebook smartwatch – what we know

 Social media has come to play a central role in many people’s lives.
-Facebook, Twitter, Instagram – they are not going away anytime soon.
+For better or worse, Facebook, Twitter, Instagram – they are not going away anytime soon.

-Most smartwatches come with some social media integration.
+Most smartwatches come with some sort of social media integration.
 Typically this ends with app notifications on your wrist.
-But it looks like it will soon go further.
+But things may change soon.

 Facebook is looking to come out with a smartwatch of its own.
 Apparently, the device will initially run on Google’s Wear OS.
 At a later stage this will be replaced with Facebook’s proprietary operating system for hardware devices.